Greater Houston Partnership

 The Greater Houston Partnership (GHP) is the largest chamber of commerce in the Houston area.
 The Partnership is an economic development organization for the Greater Houston area.
-The mission of the Greater Houston Partnership is to make Houston one of the world's best places to live, work and build a business.
 The Partnership works to make Houston greater by promoting economic development, foreign trade and investment, and by advocating for efficient and effective government that supports, rather than impedes, business growth.
 The Partnership also convenes key stakeholders to solve the region's most pressing issues.
 The Partnership was formed in 1989 in a merger of the Greater Houston Chamber of Commerce, the Houston Economic Development Council and the Houston World Trade Association.
 Today, the Partnership serves the 12-county greater Houston region and represents a member roster of 900 businesses and institutions.
 Members of the Partnership account for one-fifth of all jobs in Houston.
-They engage in various initiatives, committees and task forces to work toward our goal of making Houston greater.
+They engage in various initiatives, committees and task forces.

 History

 The organization was established in 1989, when the Houston Chamber of Commerce, the Houston Economic Development Council, and the Houston World Trade Association merged.
 The Partnership's roots extend to the original Houston Chamber of Commerce's creation in 1840.

 In 1992, the Partnership founded The Center for Houston's Future as a non-profit research organization.
 The Center for Houston's Future became an independent affiliate of the Greater Houston Partnership in 2000.

 In 2007, the chamber came out in favor of a bond for Houston Independent School District (HISD), lending key support to the effort the month before the election.
 The bond was approved by the voters.

+In 2015 and after months of negotiation, the GHP publicly supported the Houston Equal Rights Ordinance.
+An earlier effort to pass such an ordinance in 1985 was strongly opposed by the Houston Chamber of Commerce.
+Over $400,000 in advertisements were purchased by business leaders to ensure that Houston would not become a "gay mecca."
+This opposition was led by former mayor and Houston Chamber of Commerce president Louie Welch.

 In 2019, the Greater Houston Partnership called for the Texas Education Agency to assign a board of managers to run HISD.

-In 2021, the organization released a strategy for how Houston can leverage its energy leadership to accelerate global solutions for an energy-abundant, low-carbon future and launched the Houston Energy Transition Initiative (HETI).
+The Houston Independent School District takeover began in 2023.

 The Partnership’s current Chair is Thad Hill.